German Apple Sponge Cake

 I may have squealed a little when Carly asked me to write a guest blog post for Modern Hippie Housewife.
 I knew exactly what recipe I wanted to share: this delightfully fancy looking but oh so simple apple cake.
 This is a recipe that my Mom has been making since she was in her twenties thanks to her much loved (and completely falling apart) German Home Baking recipe book from the 60’s.

-Updated April 8, 2022: While the original recipe still lives on Carly’s website via the link above, I have included an updated recipe below in the way I now make it.
+Updated April 8, 2022: While the original recipe still lives on Carly’s Modern Hippie Inc. website, I have included an updated recipe below in the way I now make it.
 Essentially the same, but with different measurements for the ingredients and slightly different instructions/technique.
 Of course I have also updated the pictures here. 🙂

 Course Dessert